raghads123/2022-GP1-18/README.md

 This command creates the generated files that parse each Record from Firestore into a schema object.

 ### Getting started continued:
-To run this application on Visual Studion code download all files in one folder > open vscode > open folder (then choose the folder you just made) > navigate to main.dart file and then run
+To run this application on Visual Studion code download all files (in "main" branch) in one folder > open vscode > open folder (then choose the folder you just made) > navigate to main.dart file and then run

 To download this application on your android phone:
 Use app-release.apk